sebasth/pam_netns/README.md

     test ns0

 Configure PAM to use this module when creating a session.
-For CentOSn based distributions add to the end of `/etc/pam.d/sshd`:
+For CentOS based distributions add to the end of `/etc/pam.d/sshd`:

     session optional pam_python.so /etc/secirity/pam_python/pam_netns.py